The Bad Seed (1956 film): Music

-The soundtrack, composed by Alex North, was released by RCA Victor on vinyl upon the movies release in 1956, however, it only included eleven songs.
+The soundtrack, composed by Alex North, was released by RCA Victor on vinyl upon the movie's release in 1956, however, it only included eleven songs.
 In 2011, those same songs were digitally released and it was not until 2017 that La-La Land Records, Columbia Records and Sony Music put out all sixteen songs on CD for the first time.
 Excluded from the soundtrack, in multiple scenes Rhoda plays Au clair de la lune, a French folk song, on the piano.